pustotnik/zenmake/docs/introduction.rst

 ------------

 There is no clear roadmap for this project.
 I add features that I think are needed to include.
-Also I'm ready to consider user requests to add/change something.
+But I'm ready to consider user requests to add/change something.

 Project links